NeoCortex63/anagrams/README.md

 # About

 The class **AnagramFinderImpl** can give a list of anagrams from the file or print all anagrams.
 Two words are defined as anagrams if they do share the same letters, but are in a different order.
 So we can count the quantity of each letter and then compare.
-First step was collecting of all words from the file and grouping by the same letters.
+First step was collecting of all words from the file and grouping by the same letters count.
 The **AnagramFinder** interface has a static **getKey(String word)** method that accepts a String and returns a String from count of letters:

 hello -> [0, 0, 0, 0, 1, 0, 0, 1, 0, 0, 0, 2, 0, 0, 1, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0]